Central Research, Scholarship and Creative Activity (RSCA) Grant Program

 - Description of the scope of the work for the proposed project including methodology;

-- Plan for dissemination and/or seeking of external funding;
+- Plan for seeking extramural funding;

 - References/works cited, as appropriate (counted as part of the 3-page limit).